Special Photography Project : Now & Then

-During my senior year at the Hartford Art School, this project emerged from a compelling assignment and catalyzed my creative appreciation for the everyday subject.
-The assignment tasked us with breathing life into the echoes of the past by connecting history with contemporary landmarks.
-Each of us in the class received a vintage photograph from the early 1900s, capturing the essence of a then-bustling retail store on Albany Avenue.
+During my senior year at Hartford Art School, this project began as a compelling class assignment and sparked my deeper appreciation for finding creativity in everyday subjects.
+The assignment challenged us to breathe life into the echoes of the past by connecting history with contemporary landmarks.
+Each student received a vintage photograph from the early 1900s, capturing the essence of a once-bustling retail store on Albany Avenue, and I was inspired to explore the ways that past and present intersect in the spaces around us.

 In my own hands was a vintage photograph offering a window into an old delicatessen called Platt’s as well as an image of Tager Barber Shop on Albany Ave.
 Both images inspired me to think of the simple, fleeting acts that make up the cycles of daily life.
 At a nearby grocery store, I captured the inconspicuous act of a man reaching for a box of cereal as an embodiment of this truth.
 Evay Day Spa was in the same building location as the original Tager Barber Shop.